-- the Computing and Graphics segment, which primarily includes desktop and notebook processors and chipsets, GPUs, professional GPUs.
-We also license portions of our IP portfolio; and - the Enterprise, Embedded and Semi-Custom segment, which primarily includes server and embedded processors, semi-custom SoC products, development services, technology for game consoles.
+• the Computing and Graphics segment, which primarily includes desktop and notebook processors and chipsets, GPUs and professional GPUs.
+We also license portions of our IP portfolio; and

+• the Enterprise, Embedded and Semi-Custom segment, which primarily includes server and embedded processors, semi-custom SoC products, development services and technology for game consoles.
 We also license portions of our IP portfolio.

 In addition to these reportable segments, we have an All Other category, which is not a reportable segment.
-This category primarily includes certain expenses and credits that are not allocated to any of the reportable segments because management does not consider these expenses and credits in evaluating the performance of the reportable segments.
+This category primarily includes certain expenses and credits that are not allocated to either of the reportable segments because management does not consider these expenses and credits in evaluating the performance of the reportable segments.
 This category also includes employee stock-based compensation expense.

 We use a 52 or 53 week fiscal year ending on the last Saturday in December.
-The quarters ended March 31, 2018 and April 1, 2017 each consisted of 13 weeks.
+The quarters ended June 30, 2018 and July 1, 2017 each consisted of 13 weeks.
+The six months ended June 30, 2018 and July 1, 2017 each consisted of 26 weeks.

 Our operating results tend to vary seasonally.
 For example, historically, first quarter PC product sales are generally lower than fourth quarter sales and with respect to our semi-custom SoC products for game consoles, our sales patterns generally follow the seasonal trends of consumer business with sales in the first half of the year being lower than sales in the second half of the year.
-Following the adoption of the new revenue recognition standard (ASC606) effective in the first quarter of 2018, we expect our seasonality trends to be affected as we will recognize certain revenue earlier than prior to the adoption of the new revenue recognition standard.
-For example, we expect a portion of our semi-custom SoC product revenue to shift from the second half of the year to the first half of the year and result in a more even distribution between the first and second half of the year.
+Following the adoption of the revenue recognition standard (ASC 606) effective in the first quarter of 2018, we expect our seasonality trends to be affected as we now recognize certain revenue earlier than prior to the adoption of ASC 606.
+For example, we expect a portion of our semi-custom SoC product revenue to shift from the second half of the year to the first half of the year.